Crime Level

 Frequently Asked Questions

-What are the safest neighborhoods in Salisbury?
+What types of crime are most common in Salisbury?

-Is Salisbury a good place to live?
+Is Salisbury a good place to live based on safety and economics?